Persistent homology for low-complexity models: Introduction

 for a random $m\times d$ SORS matrix $\mtx{A}$, with probability at least $1-\delta$, the persistence modules associated to the \v{C}ech, Vietoris-Rips, and Delaunay complexes of $X$ and $\mtx{A}X$ are multiplicatively $(1-\e)^{-1}$-interleaved. \end{theorem}

 As pointed out in~\cite{oymak2015isometric}, it is likely that the term $\log^4(d)$ can be reduced to $\log(d)$.
 Important examples of SORS matrices with $\Delta=1$ are the (properly renormalized) Fourier transform, the discrete cosine transform, and the Hadamard transform, which allow for fast matrix-vector products.
 The possibility of computing the dimension reduction efficiently is essential to the applicability of the reduction scheme.
+We revisit efficiency when discussing examples in Section~\ref{sec:experiments}.